 In April 2016 I created Amy Clare Tasker Performance Lab with executive director Susie Italiano, to facilitate the continued development of The Helen Project, Home Is Where, and the creation of my future work.

 Other London projects include TranShakespeare, a three-week workshop for directors, actors, and dramaturgs led by internationally renowned director Lisa Wolpe of LA Women’s Shakespeare Company.
 I produced TranShakespeare in collaboration with the Young Vic Directors Programme and Kings College/London Shakespeare Centre.
 I also directed a showcase of short plays with 17Percent (Canal Cafe Theatre and Rochester Literature Festival 2013), created by women playwrights and inspired by HG Wells’ short story The Door in the Wall.

 I am a passionate advocate for diversity and gender equality in theatre.
 Before cofounding the GAP (Gender and Performance) Salon in London, I was a member of the Bay Area’s “YEAH, I Said Feminist: A Theatre Salon.”
 My 2013 TACTICS interview series (Theatre Artists’ Collected Thoughts Insights Challenges and Strategies for gender parity advocacy) is online at Works by Women San Francisco.

-Amy holds a B.A in Drama from U.C.
+In 2007, I earned a B.A in Drama from U.C.
 Irvine, with honors from the Claire Trevor School of the Arts and the Campus-wide Honors Program.
-She has also studied playwriting and directing at the University of Manchester/Royal Exchange Theatre, and is a 2012 alumna of Directors Lab West and Theatre Bay Area’s ATLAS program for directors.
+In a year of education “abroad,” I studied playwriting and directing at the University of Manchester/Royal Exchange Theatre.
+I am a 2012 alumna of Directors Lab West and Theatre Bay Area’s ATLAS program for directors.